yaxeo/yaxeo/README.md

 just a cybersecurity student wandering the web.

-i'm currently interested in python and sql, but i intend to learn the others.
+i'm currently interested in python, c (c++, c#) and sql, but i intend to learn the others.